Ezequiel Tovar Player Props: Rockies vs. Nationals

 Ezequiel Tovar At The Plate

-- Tovar has gotten a hit in four of six games this year, but he has no multi-hit games.
+- Tovar has a base hit in five of seven games played this season (71.4%), but zero multi-hit games.

-- He has not gone deep in his six games this season.
+- In seven games played this year, he has not gone deep.

-- Tovar has driven in a run in one game this season.
+- Tovar has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.